Insurance Participation: with Provider Number (where applicable) The information below is subject to change and should not be relied upon until after

 Robotics at the Cleveland Clinic in Cleveland, OH.

-Dr. Kovac is experienced in the latest diagnostic modalities and have specific expertise in
+Dr. Kovac is experienced in the latest diagnostic modalities and has specific expertise in

 transperineal ultrasound-MRI fusion biopsy for the diagnosis of prostate cancer, and single-port